 How many triangles can you make on the 3 by 3 pegboard?

-Place the numbers 1 to 8 in the circles so that no consecutive
+Can you put the numbers 1 to 8 into the circles so that the four calculations are correct?

 How many DIFFERENT quadrilaterals can be made by joining the dots on the 8-point circle?

 Investigate all the different squares you can make on this 5 by 5 grid by making your starting side go from the bottom left hand point.
 Can you find out the areas of all these squares?

 Nina must cook some pasta for 15 minutes but she only has a 7-minute sand-timer and an 11-minute sand-timer.
 How can she use these timers to measure exactly 15 minutes?